kjsce-codecell/standard-library-in-x/minelement.md

 ## Declaration

 ```
-max_element(iterator for start of the range,iterator for end of the range which is not included in range);
+min_element(iterator for start of the range,iterator for end of the range which is not included in range);
 ```

 ## Example